 - Angela Lucci, aged 18, who landed in America from Palermo, Italy, in 1900

-- Anna Lucci, aged 23, who emigrated to the United States from Salerno, in 1901
+- Anna Lucci, aged 23, who immigrated to the United States from Salerno, in 1901

-- Alessandro Lucci, aged 17, who emigrated to the United States from Sassoferrato, Italy, in 1909
+- Alessandro Lucci, aged 17, who immigrated to the United States from Sassoferrato, Italy, in 1909

 - Adelina Lucci, aged 24, who landed in America from Amelia, Italy, in 1910

-- Andrea Lucci, aged 28, who emigrated to the United States from Carassi, Italy, in 1910
+- Andrea Lucci, aged 28, who immigrated to the United States from Carassi, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)